 InDesign for Opt-in Creation

 If you are just getting started you don’t need to create a 10-page workbook; you can build up to more in-depth opt-ins as you get to know your audience better.
 Don’t waste your time thinking it has to be this big involved thing.
-Also, it doesn’t have to be a download, it could be a quiz or a short how-to video.
+It could also be a quiz or a short how-to course/video.

 This post includes affiliate links meaning I get a small payment if you purchase through my link, it’s no additional cost to you.
 These tools are the exact tools I use and I would share them with an affiliated link or not.